 - Tremors or twitching

-Once the mother has had an episode of milk fever, the pups must be hand-reared using a milk replacer.
-There is a real risk of relapse if they continue to feed from her.
+Once the mother has had an episode of milk fever, the puppies must be hand-reared using a milk replacer.
+There is a real risk of relapse if they continue to feed from their mom.

-This is not a rare condition, and people caring for expectant dog mothers are well advised to take preventative steps.
-However, this may not be the advice you are expecting.
+Milk fever is not a rare condition, and people caring for expectant dog mothers are well advised to take preventive steps.
+However, this may not be the advice you’re expecting.

-Do not give a calcium supplement during pregnancy.
-This confuses the glands that controls blood calcium levels and switches off their ability to mobilize calcium from bone.
+Don’t give a calcium supplement during pregnancy.
+This confuses the glands that control blood calcium levels and switches off their ability to mobilize calcium from bone.
 Then, when the body needs those reservoirs mobilized, it is not able to do so.

-Instead, feed a good-quality puppy food to the mother once she’s in the final third of pregnancy.
-Then once she has given birth, consult with your vet as to whether giving her a supplement while nursing is a good idea or not.
+Instead, feed a good-quality dog food to the mother once she’s in the final 3rd of pregnancy.
+Then once she has given birth, consult with your vet as to whether or not giving her a supplement while nursing is a good idea.

 A Happy Ending for Queenie